 Model Policy 4500: Artificial Intelligence (AI) Usage

-Model Policy Published Date: 07/21/2023
+Model Policy Revised Date: 11/03/2025General Policy Statement:

-General Policy Statement:

-Artificial intelligence (AI) is an evolving technology designed to imitate human behavior.
-There are many ways that AI can be utilized within the Credit Union.
-This policy is designed to provide the parameters with which the Credit Union will utilize AI and what uses are prohibited.
+Artificial intelligence (AI) refers to technologies that enable systems to perform tasks that typically require human reasoning, decision-making, or learning.
+There are many ways that AI can be utilized within the Credit Union to enhance efficiency, accuracy, and member experience.
+However, AI also presents unique risks related to data privacy, fairness, accuracy, cybersecurity, and reputation.

-The Credit Union will ensure compliance with all state and federal laws and regulations when using AI.
+This policy establishes governance, controls, and expectations for the safe, ethical, and compliant use of AI.
+Any use of AI by the Credit Union must comply with applicable federal and state laws and regulations and should align with the National Institute of Standards and Technology (NIST) Artificial Intelligence Risk Management Framework (AI RMF).

 POLICY AND PROGRAM RESPONSIBILITY.

 Board Responsibility.
-The Board of Directors delegates the monitoring and appropriate usage of AI with Senior Management.
+The Board of Directors delegates the oversight of appropriate usage and AI monitoring to Senior Management in alignment with strategic initiatives.

 Senior Management Responsibility.
-Senior Management is responsible for overseeing the proper use of AI in accordance with policy and strategic initiatives.
-Senior Management will work closely with the Information Technology team to make sure activity is monitored and blocked if necessary.
+Senior Management is responsible for overseeing the proper use of AI in accordance with its governance program and policy.
+Senior Management is also responsible for ensuring risk management, legal, compliance, IT, and internal audit functions are engaged in all material AI initiatives. .
+Senior Management will work closely with the Information Technology (IT) team to make sure activity is monitored and blocked if necessary.

 RISK MANAGEMENT AND CONTROLS.

-The Credit Union believes there are significant risks associated with the use of artificial intelligence including, but not limited to:
+The Credit Union believes there are significant risks associated with the use of artificial intelligence, including, but not limited to:

-creation of misinformation,
+Creation of misinformation,

+Inaccurate or biased decision-making,

-cybersecurity vulnerability,
+Cybersecurity vulnerability,

-threats to proprietary information,
+Exposure of confidential or proprietary information,

-potential for copyright infringement, and
+Copyright infringement, and

-data privacy
+Reputational harm

-When exploring different opportunities with AI, the Credit Union will carefully examine the risk/reward and will implement proper controls before rolling out potential products/solutions.
-Key components are further outlined within this policy.
+When exploring different opportunities with AI, the Credit Union will carefully assess the risk and will implement proper controls, including plans to monitor the use of AI before rolling out potential products/solutions.

 Any outputs or content derived from AI will be thoroughly reviewed to ensure the content is accurate and appropriate.

-The Credit Union will also carefully consider the potential for reputation risks when using AI.
+Some key controls include (but are not limited to):

+Data quality and validation,

+Explainability and ability to replicate results,

+Access controls for sensitive data, and

+Monitoring of outputs for accuracy and appropriateness

 ACCEPTABLE USES.

 Senior Management may explore internal uses for AI.
-These uses will generally involve internal systems in order to assist the credit union in building consistent processes and to generate reliable outputs without threatening data security or privacy.
+These uses will generally involve internal systems in order to assist the credit union in building consistent processes and to generate reliable outputs without threatening data security or privacy, such as workflow automation, internal data analysis, and/or process improvement.

-Approved third-party vendor products/resources may be utilized with appropriate due diligence and testing.
+All AI tools must be reviewed and approved by Senior Management and IT prior to use.

 PROHIBITED USES.

 The Credit Union is prohibited from using AI in any way that may be unethical or have a discriminatory impact on individuals or groups.

 Credit Union employees are obligated to protect member and consumer information.
-Therefore, employees are strictly prohibited from uploading any information into a machine learning model where that information can be accessible.
+Therefore, employees are strictly prohibited from uploading or inputting any member information or confidential credit union data into an AI platform that is public or non-secure.

 Credit Union employees are prohibited from using chatbot websites (e.g., ChatGPT) or downloading any content derived from AI on Credit Union equipment unless it is specifically authorized by IT and/or Senior Management.